 Meanwhile, sift all the dry ingredients into a large bowl.
 Pour and measure the milk into a Pyrex jug and beat in the egg and vanilla extract.
 Pour the syrup mixture from the pan into the dry ingredients and mix through, add the milk and egg mixture and combine everything together.

-Pour into the lined tin/s and bake in the oven for approx 40/50 minutes if baking in the deep tin, and 20/30 if in the 2 shallow tins.
+Pour into the lined tin/s and bake in the oven for approx 40/50 minutes if baking in the deep tin and 20/30 if in the 2 shallow tins.
 The cakes should be springy to the touch and a knife pushed into the centre of the cake should comes out clean.
 Don’t worry about any cracks on the surface of the cake as they will be covered by the ganache late.
-Leave the cakes to cool in tin/s before turning out on to a wire rack to cool fully.
+Leave the cakes to cool in tin/s before turning them out onto a wire rack to cool fully.

 To assemble: Once both the cakes and ganache have fully cooled, you can start to assemble and decorate the cake.
-If you’ve baked a deep cake, carefully slice in half to create two cakes to sandwich together.
-Place one of the cakes on to your plate and spoon a third of the ganache on to its centre and spread over with a palette knife.
-Carefully dot and press a handful of chocolates into to the ganache, as if hidden in the filling.
+If you’ve baked a deep cake, carefully slice it in half to create two cakes to sandwich together.
+Place one of the cakes onto your plate and spoon a third of the ganache onto its centre and spread over with a palette knife.
+Carefully dot and press a handful of chocolates into the ganache, as if hidden in the filling.
 Place the other cake on top and sandwich together gently.
 Spoon and spread the remainder of the ganache over the top and sides of the cake using a palette knife.

-Top tip for making Frances Quinn’s chocolate snowflake cake
+Top tips for making this chocolate Christmas cake